Lorentzian metric spaces and their Gromov-Hausdorff convergence: Length and Curvature

 The proof of the next result follows ideas in \cite[Thm.
 4.12]{kunzinger18}, but adapted to our notions. \begin{proposition} Let $(X,d)$ be a bounded Lorentzian length space that admits convex neighborhoods and suppose that the sectional curvature is bounded from below by $k\in \mathbb{R}$.
 Maximal isochronal curves do not branch. \end{proposition}

 One could just impose some form of local sectional curvature boundedness, the proof argument taking place within a convex neighborhood.
-Observe that these local conditions do not pass $GH$-limits as likely does not the existence of convex neighborhoods.
+Observe that these local conditions likely do not pass to $GH$-limits as the existence of convex neighborhoods does not.

 \begin{proof} We prove that future branching is impossible, the other case being analogous.
 By contradiction, suppose that $\sigma$ branches to the future at the parameter $b$, and let us keep the notation introduced in the above definition.
 Let $q=\sigma(b)$ and let $U_q$ be a convex neighborhood.
 We can find $s<b$ sufficiently close to $b$ that $x:=\sigma(s)\in U_q$ and $\sigma([s,b])\subset U_q$.
 We can find $t>b$ sufficiently close to $b$ that $z:=\sigma(t)\in U_q$, $\sigma([b,t])\subset U_q$, and $\sigma(t)\notin \gamma([0,1])$.
 Since $\sigma(b)\ll \sigma(t)$, and since for some $c$, $\gamma(c)=\sigma(b)$, we have $\gamma(c)\ll \sigma(t)$.
 Let $e> c$ be such that $y:=\gamma(e)\ll \sigma(t)$, $\gamma([c,e])\subset U_q$ and $\gamma(e)\notin \sigma([0,1])$.
 We consider the triangle $(x,y,z)$.
 Since $\sigma$ is maximal $L(\sigma\vert_{[s,t]})=d(x,z)$.
 Similarly, since $\gamma$ is maximal $L(\gamma\vert_{[f,e]})=d(x,y)$, where $\gamma(f)=\sigma(s)$.
 It cannot be $d(y,z)=d(x,z)-d(x,y)$ otherwise the isochronal curve obtained concatenating $\gamma\vert_{[f,e]}$ with the maximal isochronal curve connecting $y$ to $z$ would give a maximal isochronal curve connecting $x$ to $z$ but different from $ \sigma\vert_{[s,t]}$ as passing from $y$, contradicting the uniqueness of maximal isochronal curves in convex neighborhoods.
 Thus the triangle is associated with a triangle inequality with the strict sign, $d(x,z)>d(x,y)+d(y,z)$.
 The realizing triangle in $M_k$ is therefore non-degenerate (sides are not aligned).
 Observe that the point $\sigma(b)$ is the only point with distances $d(x,\sigma(b))$, $d(\sigma(b),z)$ from $x$ and $z$ (by the uniqueness of maximal isochronal curves implied by the convex neighborhood).
 Let $\bar \sigma(b)$ the corresponding point on the side $\bar x \bar z$ on the realizing triangle on $M_k$.
 Similarly, let $\bar \gamma(c)$ be the point that corresponds to $\gamma(c)$ on the side $\bar x \bar y$.
 Note that $d_{M_k}(\bar \gamma(c), \bar z) <d_{M_k}(\bar \sigma(b),\bar z)$ otherwise one could go from $\bar x$ to $\bar z$ with a curve of length